eme64/blog/_posts/2026-03-20-Hotspot-JVM-Vectorization.md

 There is still some work to do: the implementation needs to be aligned with Valhalla.
 And the goal of Graceful Degregation has not yet been tackled.
 If an operation is not supported, we currently resort to a Java fall-back implementation that allocates arrays for each operations, requiring data to be copied around unnecessarily and also there are some issues with inlining, requiring an unnecessary overhead of additional calls.
+For example, the `compress` operation is not (yet) supported by `aarch64 NEON`, and leads to very slow performance (see `filterI` results in [this benchmark](https://github.com/openjdk/jdk/pull/28639)).
-Solutions to these issues are currently being discussed.
+Solutions to these issues are currently being discussed and worked on.

 For now, the recommendation is to write both a scalar and vector implementation.
 Then benchmark those implementations on every platform you want to run, and see which one is faster.
 This is good practice anyway: it allows you to test correctness, and to ensure performance is as you expect it to be.